bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 {
     "data": {
         "id": 31,
-        "name": "Buy One Get One Free",
+        "name": "Buy one get one free",
         "created_from": "api",
         "customer": {
             "group_ids": [],